MonaSolutions/MonaServer/_sources/serversocket.txt

 Server Application Sockets
 ##############################

-`Server Application <./serveapp.html>`_ in MonaServer uses LUA_ engine.
-This engine can be extended with some LUA_ extensions to add some required features (for more details see `Server Application <./serveapp.html>`_ page.)
+:doc:`serverapp` in MonaServer uses LUA_ engine.
+This engine can be extended with some LUA_ extensions to add some required features (for more details see :doc:`serverapp` page.)
 Usually to add sockets feature in LUA_, the extension LUASocket_ is used.
-But this extension has three disavantages to create `Server Application <./serveapp.html>`_ in MonaServer:
+But this extension has three disavantages to create a :doc:`serverapp` in MonaServer:

 - All methods to receive and send data are in a blocking mode by default.
 It can be changed, but it works not correctly especially in TCP.
 LUA_ is essentialy single-threaded, and the handle have to return to Mona quickly on each script processing.
 We have need of non-blocking socket features which works with performance in all circumstances.
 - LUASocket_ don't work always fine on Windows.